 There are only about four hundred people in fashionable New York society.
 If you go outside that number you strike people who are either not at ease in a ballroom or make other people not at ease… these people have not the poise, the aptitude for polite conversation, the polished and deferential manner, the infinite capacity of good humor and ability to entertain or be entertained that society demands.

 Coincidentally, Caroline Astor’s ballroom could comfortably accommodate 400 guests.
 The Mrs. Astor (emphasis hers) both inherited and married money.
 The daughter of a wealthy merchant, Caroline had colonial Dutch aristocracy on both sides of her family tree.
-Her marriage to William Astor, son of William Backhouse Astor and grandson of John Jacob Astor, united her fortune with an even greater one.
+Her marriage to William Astor, son of William Backhouse Astor and grandson of John Jacob Astor, united her vast fortune with an even greater one.
 She built a glamorous multistory townhouse at New York City’s Fifth Avenue and 34th Street, which became the site of numerous elaborate parties, including an annual ball.

 In 1892 McAllister provided the New York Times with her party list, a roster of “the people who form what is known as the Four Hundred.”
 He referred to it as the “authorized, reliable, and, don’t you know, the only correct list.”
 In no time, making this list and receiving a coveted invitation to an Astor ball became a pathway to citizenship of the ultra-smart set.
 Mrs. Astor’s balls were by all accounts legendary and her ballroom, by the turn of the century, was considered the inner sanctum of high society.
 It was one of the most beautiful private ballrooms in America.